Enel’s art of sustainability

 “Now we understand that if you do not involve communities, business does not grow in a sustainable manner," says Furbini.
 From here follows the analysis of the context, the stakeholder map, the materiality and risk analysis and the resulting CSV (Created Shared Value) plan, which is drawn up before investing in an area.
 The aim is to understand the possible impact on local communities with the goal of creating shared value and measuring the created value for our company and for the communities involved.
 “The SDGs help us do business: there is no difference between NGOs and multinationals; we have the same goals to improve the lives of people,” concludes Furbini.

 “Community engagement” is the expression that often pops up.
-It is a principle that obviously applies also to Italy where Enel can boast the experience of Futur-e, the project for the conversion of 23 thermal power stations, which is also a major listening and involvement effort with local communities.
+It is a principle that obviously applies also to Italy where Enel can boast the project for the conversion of 23 thermal power stations, which is also a major listening and involvement effort with local communities.
 Valeria Bracciale, Environmental Policies at Enel, discussed it in Milan; among the Circular Economy projects, she also mentioned the work started by Procurement on suppliers to spread a culture of circularity throughout the supply chain.
 “Enel has been included by the World Economic Forum among the six multinationals most active in the world on the Circular Economy issue.”